Environmental Protection Agency (EPA).

-The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2010-0524, is available at http://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), EPA West Bldg., Rm.
+The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2020-0046, is available at http://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), West William Jefferson Clinton Bldg., Rm.
 3334, 1301 Constitution Ave.
-NW., Washington, DC 20460-0001.
+NW, Washington, DC 20460-0001.
 The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the OPP Docket is (703) 305-5805.
-Please review the visitor instructions and additional information about the docket available at http://www.epa.gov/dockets.
+Due to public health concerns related to COVID-19, the EPA Docket Center and Public Reading Room are closed for the time being, although EPA staff are continuing to provide remote assistance.
+Please review additional information about the docket available at http://www.epa.gov/dockets.

 FOR FURTHER INFORMATION CONTACT: